-Mother and child, India submitted to the assignment ‘Mother and Child’ on National Geographic.
+Mother and child, India submitted to ‘Mother and Child’ on National Geographic.

 See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…